benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 But that's not it.
 Thanks to Composer and Laravel's modular package system, the community provides a huge amount of packages for you to use free of charge (find them on [Packagist](https://packagist.org)).
 Laravel also proposes official packages:

-- Laravel Breeze
+- Breeze
-- Laravel Cashier (handles subscriptions by plugging into subscription billing services and payment providers)
+- Cashier (handles subscriptions by plugging into subscription billing services and payment providers)
-- Laravel Dusk
+- Dusk
-- Laravel Envoy
+- Envoy
-- Laravel Forge
+- Forge
-- Laravel Fortify
+- Fortify
-- Laravel Homestead
+- Homestead
-- Laravel Horizon
+- Horizon
-- Laravel Jetstream
+- Jetstream
-- Laravel Mix
+- Mix
-- Laravel Nova (paid)
+- Nova (paid)
-- Laravel Octane (which can drastically improve the performance of a web application)
+- Octane (which can drastically improve the performance of a web application)
-- Laravel Passport
+- Passport
-- Laravel Pint
+- Pint
-- Laravel Sail
+- Sail
-- Laravel Sanctum
+- Sanctum
-- Laravel Scout
+- Scout
-- Laravel Socialite
+- Socialite
-- Laravel Spark (paid)
+- Spark (paid)
-- Laravel Telescope
+- Telescope
-- Laravel Valet (a macOS development environment for any Laravel project you might be working on)
+- Valet (a PHP development environment for macOS)
-- Laravel Vapor
+- Vapor

 Let me talk about some of those Laravel packages that I think are remarquable.

-### What is Laravel Cashier?
+### Cashier

 ![Laravel Cashier's logo.](https://images.surferseo.art/c93c7064-9a9f-491a-b6e0-f8888c0c0365.svg+xml)

 [Laravel Cashier](https://laravel.com/docs/billing) is an abstraction over Stripe's API (meaning that you don't have to deal with their RESTful API).

-### What is Laravel Horizon?
+### Horizon

 ![Laravel Horizon's logo.](https://images.surferseo.art/d1dc6aae-e00a-4876-87d3-38080755366e.svg+xml)

 [Laravel Horizon](https://laravel.com/docs/horizon) is a user interface that lets you easily manage jobs (background tasks that take time), see their status, and rerun them if needed.

-### What is Laravel Octane?
+### Octane

 ![Laravel Octane's logo.](https://images.surferseo.art/b5004eb3-ebb2-4538-8162-b5722070528e.svg+xml)

 [Laravel Octane](https://laravel.com/docs/octane) is a powerful tool that speeds up any website by keeping the bootstrapping process of Laravel in memory.
 Only your code will be run every time a visitor goes onto your website.
 If you have a very high-traffic website, your servers will thank you.

-### What is Laravel Sanctum?
+### Sanctum

 ![Laravel Sanctum's logo.](https://images.surferseo.art/2a320b57-442a-4d16-8a2a-5a7c5b4219c7.svg+xml)

 [Laravel Sanctum](https://laravel.com/docs/sanctum) is a very simple authentication system made for the needs SPAs (Single Page Applications), mobile applications, and token-based web APIs.

-### What is Laravel Scout?
+### Scout

 ![Laravel Scout's logo.](https://images.surferseo.art/d9283172-f3a4-47c1-8a2e-e6ba5b49f16b.svg+xml)